all-of-us/raw-data-repository/rest-api/offline/README.md

     `sent_count` != `received_count`.
 Limited to the last 7 days, and orders
     which are at least 36 hours hold.
 1.  `report_$DATE_withdrawals.csv` Withdrawn participants from the last 7 days.
-Fewer columns than the other reports.
-This report is intended to identify Native American participants, for special sample handling.
+Fewer columns than the other reports; identifies Native American participants, for special sample handling.

 Note that multiple values may be concatenated together (with a comma separator) in cells in the report, when multiple orders and/or multiple samples for the same participant use the same test.